jaeseungyum/bem-sass/README.md

 ```

 ### Immutability
-bem-sass is heavily inspired by Immutable CSS.
-It prevents you reassigning css classes which in turn produces side effects.
+bem-sass ensures that every BEM entity you create is immutable.
+It prevents you from reassigning css classes which in turn produces side effects.

 ```scss
 // Nav block
 @include block(nav) {